 * Compulsory only for students with a non-engineering background

-You are required to pass nine modules in total at Master's level.
+You are required to pass nine modules in total for this MSc course.

 Your project is worth 50% of your final grade and supports you in developing your personal research skills.